The Best Errors & Omissions Insurance Companies for 2026

 Specific information about Liberty Mutual’s costs are available from agents or brokers who can provide details about the policies.
 However, Liberty Mutual does advertise that certain deductible credits are available on some E&O claim types, which can help lower policyholders’ out of pocket costs.

 One of the downsides of Liberty Mutual as an insurance option is a relatively low J.D.
-Power rating.
-In the 2022 small commercial insurance study, J.D.
-Power scored Liberty Mutual at 834 out of 1,000 for customer satisfaction.
-This figure was just slightly below the industry average.
-While the reputation with J.D.
-Power this year could be better, Liberty Mutual does have an A+ rating from the Better Business Bureau.
-Further, Liberty Mutual is accredited by the BBB, which means that the company meets the BBB’s highest standards for fairness and ethics when dealing with customers.
+Power rating, however, Liberty Mutual does have an A- rating from the Better Business Bureau.
+Further, Liberty Mutual is accredited by the BBB, which means that the company has committed to the BBB’s standards for trust and ethical business practices when dealing with customers.
+The total market share for Liberty Mutual in the U.S. property and casualty market is 4.18% as of 2024.

 Liberty Mutual also offers good financial strength overall.
-AM Best rates Liberty Mutual at the A level, which is third-highest on that scale, while Moody’s gives an A2 and Standard & Poor offers an A, both of which are the sixth-highest scores on their respective scales.
-Further, Liberty Mutual is one of the largest insurers in the market, coming in third among all commercial insurance in premiums written at $17 billion.
+AM Best rates Liberty Mutual at the A (Excellent) level as of 2026, while Moody’s gives an A2 and Standard & Poor offers an A, both of which are the sixth-highest scores on their respective scales.
+Further, Liberty Mutual is one of the largest insurers in the market, coming in third among all commercial insurance in premiums written at approximately $20 billion.
 This means that Liberty Mutual has the financial strength and resources to pay out claims reliably.

 With specialized liability products specifically designed for construction businesses, Liberty Mutual is an easy choice as Best E&O Insurance for General Contractors.